MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.DAverage.md

 api_name:
 - Excel.WorksheetFunction.DAverage
 ms.assetid: eb94e5a1-625b-796d-74ca-1864c135dfdf
-ms.date: 06/08/2017
+ms.date: 05/22/2019
 localization_priority: Normal
 ---

 # WorksheetFunction.DAverage method (Excel)

-Averages the values in a column of a list or database that match conditions you specify.
+Averages the values in a column of a list or database that match conditions that you specify.

 ## Syntax